jadecobra/python_tdd_exercises/source/setup/linux_requirements.rst

     sudo apt install tree --yes

-  tree_ is a program for showing :ref:`directory structure<BONUS: learn directory structure>` as a tree
+  tree_ is a program for showing :ref:`directory structure<BONUS: learn directory relationships>` as a tree

 * use apt_ to install git_